isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 </details>
 <details><summary><font color="#009427"><b>Q3.
 What is the Annual Value of a property?</b></font></summary>
 Annual Value (AV) is the estimated gross annual rent of the property if it were to be rented out, excluding furniture, furnishings and maintenance fees.
 It is determined based on estimated market rentals of similar or comparable properties.
 It can be found on the property tax bill you receive each year.<br><br>
-For more information on the computation of AV, please visit the <a href="https://www.iras.gov.sg/irashome/Property/Property-owners/Learning-the-basics/About-Annual-Value/" class="hyperlink">Inland Revenue Authority of Singapore (IRAS) website</a>.<br><br></details>
+For more information on the computation of AV, please visit the <a class="hyperlink" href="https://www.iras.gov.sg/irashome/Property/Property-owners/Learning-the-basics/About-Annual-Value/">Inland Revenue Authority of Singapore (IRAS) website</a>.<br><br></details>
 <details><summary><font color="#009427"><b>Q4.
 How is the Annual Value (AV) requirement for Workfare Income Supplement (WIS) decided?</b></font></summary>
 The Annual Value (AV) threshold of $13,000 covers all HDB flats, as well as some smaller private residences.
 In general, Singaporeans staying in larger properties with AV above the cut-off tend to have greater access to household wealth, and therefore would not be eligible for the Workfare Income Supplement Scheme.<br><br></details>
 <details><summary><font color="#009427"><b>Q5.
 What address is used to determine the Annual Value in Workfare Income Supplement (WIS) assessment?</b></font></summary>